preraulab/DYNAM-O/DYNAMOApp_README.md

 6. Click RUN
 ```

-**Inputs must be EDF.** MAT-based recordings are not supported by the File Manager.
+**Inputs must be EDF.** MAT-based recordings are not supported by the DYNAM-O App.

 Data and staging file counts must match — each EDF is paired with the staging file at the same list position.